The historical rivalry between famous mathematicians

 Q: Are there other notable examples of rivalries in the history of mathematics?

-A: Yes, there have also been tensions between classical and applied schools of thought, where abstract approaches differ from the practical applications of mathematics.
+A: Yes, there have also been tensions between classical and applied schools of thought, where abstract approaches differ from practical applications of mathematics.

 Q: Why is the rivalry between mathematicians significant?